 Once you successfully register for a GitHub account, you should see a welcome message like this:

 Now that you have an account, let's create a repository on GitHub.
 A repository is a place to store a project on your GitHub account.
 Each repository should contain just one project.
 To create a new repository (almost always called a repo) select the

 + option in the upper-right corner of the GitHub welcome page.
 Then, select New repository from the dropdown menu, as seen in the image below:

 This should take you to a screen that looks like this:

-When it asks for the name of the repo, use something easy to identify, like workshop_project.
-You don't need to alter any of the other options here, besides your Repository name.
+Pick a clear, concise name for your repo.
+An example might be workshop_project.
+You don't need to alter any of the other options here besides your Repository name.
 After entering a name, click the Create repository button.
 This should take you to a page that looks like this:

-Now that we have a GitHub account we need to link the copy of our project saved to our computer to our new repo we've just created for it on GitHub.
-Copy that new URL GitHub has given you, and move back to the Terminal.
+Now that we have a GitHub account we need to link the local copy of our project (on our computer) to what will become the remote copy (the new repo we've just created).
+Copy URL that GitHub gives you and return to the terminal.

 git remote add your_name your_URL